 South Korea confirms traces of radioactive gas from North Korea's nuclear test

-North Korea conducted its sixth nuclear test on Sept.
-3, prompting the U.N.
-Security Council to step up sanctions with a ban on the reclusive regime's textile exports and a cap on fuel supplies.
+North Korea conducted its sixth nuclear test on Sep 3, prompting the UN Security Council to step up sanctions with a ban on the reclusive regime's textile exports and a cap on fuel supplies.

 The Nuclear Safety and Security Commission said its land-based xenon detector in the northeastern part of the country found traces of xenon-133 isotope on nine occasions, while its mobile equipment off the country's east coast detected traces of the isotope four times.